-The Upholstery course will afford students the opportunity to: learn about the traditional tools and materials used in upholstery; prepare pieces of furniture for re-upholstery; learn and carry out the varying stages required to upholster or re-upholster an item.
+The Upholstery course will afford you the opportunity to: learn about the traditional tools and materials used in upholstery; prepare pieces of furniture for upholstering; learn and carry out the varying stages required to upholster or re-upholster an item.

-This is a mixed ability class which aims to introduce students to more advanced techniques through increasingly challenging projects.
+This is a mixed ability class which aims to introduce learners to more advanced techniques through increasingly challenging projects.

 A College Certificate will be awarded on request.

 Why is this course for me?

 To start things off, you can join the course with limited tools of your own.
 It means kick-starting your new hobby is pressure-free, with your tutor supplying all the necessary tools and equipment.
 As your learning and interest develops, you'll be guided on the best equipment to make up your own upholstery toolkit so that you can continue your projects on your own time.

 You'll be part of a fun, welcoming and engaged community, all keen to build on their skills and try something new.
 It can open up new opportunities for learners.